Acmispon argyraeus

 Acmispon argyraeus, synonym Lotus argyraeus, is a species of legume native to California and northwest Mexico.
 It is known by the common name canyon bird's-foot trefoil.
-It occurs in dry mountain habitat.
-It is a perennial herb lined with leaves each made up of a few oval leaflike leaflets about 1 cm long.
-Most of the plant is silky-hairy in texture.
+It occurs in dry mountain habitats.
+It is a perennial herb composed of leaves, each made up of a few oval leaflike leaflets about 1 cm long.
+Most parts of the plant have a silky-hairy in texture.
 The inflorescence holds one to three pinkish-yellow flowers roughly 1 cm long.
 The fruit is a dehiscent legume pod up to 2.5 cm long.